Go to main content.

 • Speed limits in the city have to be reduced to improve safety and reduce noise pollution.

-• The safety of all pedestrians has to be improved with the addition of physical constructs, such as barriers and speed bumps, near schools and other areas.
+• The safety of all pedestrians has to be improved with physical constructs, such as barriers and speed bumps - especially near schools and other such areas.

-• The physical accessibility and level of winter care has to be improved.
-Walkways have to be for walking and keep free of obstacles.
+• The physical accessibility and quality of winter upkeep has to be improved.
+Sidewalks have to be for walking and free from obstacles.

 More greenery and enjoyment!

-• There has to be more areas planned for children: playful and safe places that encourage movement and play.
+• There have to be more areas planned for children: playful and safe places that encourage movement and play.

 • Minimum parking requirements have to be abolished.
 They force the city to plan and build parking in neighbourhoods that are accessible by public transport.